Eldave93/Seizure-Detection-Tutorials/README.md

 # Seizure Detection Tutorials

-This series of notebooks demonstrate the application of signal processing and machine learning classification to epileptic seizure detection.
+This series of notebooks, which are currently under development, demonstrate the application of signal processing and machine learning classification to epileptic seizure detection.

 Currently four open-source datasets are used: